kirstydevlin1/recode-course/README.md

 :calendar: For the full task list see [here](./Week9/README.md)

-## Week :keycap_10: :bell: -
+## Week 10 :bell: -

 You're here!
-It's Week 10.
+It's Week 10!

-For some of you..
-You may be wondering..
-How the hell did I survive 10 weeks?!
+If you're reading this message you have managed to survive 10 whole weeks?!

+10 weeks of learning new skills and hopefully pushing yourself to limits that you didn't know you had.

-For others you may have breezed through!
-As we enter the final few weeks of the course we're going to use this time to cover some more Javascript concepts..
+This week is going to be very much more of the same.
+You will be covering new concepts, developing on existing skills and growing in ability and confidence.
+As we enter the final few weeks of the course we're going to use some time to absorb new concepts, consolidate on previous lessons and learn from industry experts in the field.

-There are a number of slides and recorded lectures to get through to this week.
-They're fresh concepts that you may have touched upon previously.
+This week there are a number of slides and recorded lectures to get through.
+They're fresh concepts that you may have touched upon previously and I'll also be throwing in some other prep ahead of meeting folks in Industry.

 # Schedule for the week (Including scheduled field trips) :calendar: :train:

-* Monday - :round_pushpin: Bolton.
+* *Monday* - :round_pushpin: Bolton.
 Continue with lessons on Github
 * Tuesday - :round_pushpin: Bolton.
 Continue with lessons on Github / For some a trip to Working Wardrobe
 * Wednesday - :round_pushpin: Manchester UKFAST - Linux Workshop // Telcom - Fireside chats
 * Thursday - :round_pushpin: Bolton.
 We have two guest lecturers that are senior Developers to teach some sessions - The incredible Mike Longworth & Bring Digital's CTO Andy.